-Minimum and maximum funding amounts: Applications for grant funding of between \$1,000 and \$10,000 are being sought.
+Minimum and maximum funding amounts: Applications for grant funding of between \$1,000 and \$10,000 are sought.
+Projects outside these amounts may be considered on their merits.
+Note: there is a limited total pool of funding available for allocation.

-Note: Applications for funding over \$10,000 may be considered for this priority area on a case by case basis, please discuss with your PHCC NRM officer.
+Note: Applications for funding over \$10,000 may be considered for this priority area on a case by case basis, please discuss with your PHCC Officer.